David Spielman: Photography career

 After graduation Spielman moved south to New Orleans to start his photographic career.
 He has never been employed as a staffer or photographer of record, but rather has always been a freelance photographer.
-With projects around the world, he work has taken him to France, England, Ireland, Russia, Egypt, Pakistan, Singapore, Hong Kong, Central America and other locations.
-From world leaders, corporate reports and personal projects his traveling has been constant and extensive.
+With projects around the world, his work has taken him to France, England, Ireland, Russia, Egypt, Pakistan, Singapore, Hong Kong, Central America and other locations.
+From world leaders, corporate reports and personal projects, his traveling has been constant and extensive.
 His images have appeared in numerous magazines and newspapers, including The Times, The New York Times, Los Angeles Times, Time, Newsweek, Forbes, and Architectural Digest.

+David Spielman was awarded the Michael P. Smith Memorial Award For Documentary Photography in 2016 by Louisiana Endowment for the Humanities.

-David Spielman received the chevalier (knight) of the Ordre des Arts et des Lettres by the French Minister of Culture in 2020.
+Spielman received the chevalier (knight) of the Ordre des Arts et des Lettres by the French Minister of Culture in 2020.
 This lifetime distinction is awarded to those who have contributed significantly to furthering the arts in France and throughout the world.
 Vincent Sciama, the Consul General of France, declared "Awarding this prestigious distinction to David Spielman is not only recognizing his extraordinary talent as a photographer, but also his love for and connection to France alongside his role as a vibrant member of the artistic life of New Orleans."

+In 2022, Spielman was awarded the Westminster College Alumni Achievement Award.

-Spielman's work has been featured in several books:
+Spielman’s work, born from his own visionary ideas and pursued through both personal effort and strategic connections, has been featured in several books:

 Southern Writers has 72 portraits of Southern authors; including Eudora Welty, Pat Conroy, Richard Ford, James Dickey, Ernest Gaines, Shelby Foote, Anne Rice and many others.
-Working quickly Spielman usually shoots in a comfortable and relaxed location insuring a pleasant and revealing portrait.
+Working quickly, Spielman usually shoots in a comfortable and relaxed location insuring a pleasant and revealing portrait.
+Many of the authors portrayed are at their own desks.
+This project explores the muses and methods employed by writers to unravel the creative processes and influences behind their literary works.